sttp-book/sttp-book/chapters/testing-techniques/structural-testing.md

     <tr><td>8</td><td>F</td><td>F</td><td>F</td><td>F</td></tr>
 </table>

-What is the set with the minimum amount of tests needed for $$100\%$$ MC/DC (Modified Condition / Decision Coverage)?
+What is the set with the minimum number of tests needed for $$100\%$$ MC/DC (Modified Condition / Decision Coverage)?

 ----